caroleolivier/caroleolivier.github.io/_posts/2017-10-30-user-secrets.md

 ##### Add the User Secret to the Configuration at run time

-Ultimately, when my application is deployed, the sensitive data will be injected via the configuration at start time.
-So what I want is to be able to add the User Secrets to the configuration at start time but only in development mode.
-The way (or at least one way) to do it to add the user secret to the C# Configuration object when it is built:
+Secret Manager is great for using locally.
+I guess it could still be used if the application is deployed on a server and it might even be possible to use it inside a container but it definitely isn't meant to be used in production.
+I haven't decided where and how my application will be deployed yet, however I know that ultimately I want the sensitive data to be injected and consumed as configuration.
+Luckily, ASP.NET Core comes with many handy methods to achieve this.
+In the case of user secrets, the way to do it is the following:
 ```
 public class Startup
 {
     public Startup(IHostingEnvironment env)
     {
-        var builder = new ConfigurationBuilder()
+        var builder = new ConfigurationBuilder();
-            .SetBasePath(env.ContentRootPath)
-            .AddJsonFile("appsettings.json");

         if (env.IsDevelopment())
         {